skilesare/immortality/a_new_constitution/article-i---commentary.md

-_No Senator or Representative shall, during the Time for which he was elected, be appointed to any civil Office under the Authority of this constitution, which shall have been created, or the Emoluments whereof shall have been encreased during such time; and no Person holding any Office under this constitution, shall be a Member of either House during his Continuance in Office._
+_No Senator or Representative shall, during the Time for which he was elected, be appointed to any civil Office under the Authority of this constitution, which shall have been created, or the Emoluments whereof shall have been increased during such time; and no Person holding any Office under this constitution, shall be a Member of either House during his Continuance in Office._

 No change.